pieteradejong/demographics/README.md

 ## Aspects of demographic analysis:

 **Data:**

-* "working age" is defined by lower limit, upper limit
+* Population replacement rate is `2.1`.
+* Working age is defined by `wa_min = 18`, `wa_max = 65`, where current values are set by widely accepted definition.

-* age data is list of population size male, female
+* Population age data is a list of population counts `[male, female]` by year of birth.
-* replacement rate is constant: 2.1
-* fertility rate is time series of x.y
+* Populaiton fertility rate is a historical time series `[fr_m, fr_fm]` up to and including the current year.
-* relevant summary stats include:
+* Relevant population summary stats include:
-** % working age supporting young ones
+** % working age supporting under working age,
-** % working age supporting above working age
+** % working age supporting over working age.
--